 When our daughter was younger, she would try everything she sets her mind to.
-First, she wanted to learn flute, so she did.
+She wanted to learn the flute, so she did.
 She then wanted to learn how to play the piano, so she did.
 Then, she wanted to do jazz dance, and so she did.
-She was even in a play at Vienna’s Akademietheater at one point, even for a no-dialogue character.
+She was even in a play at Vienna’s Akademietheater at one point, even though it was for a no-dialogue character.

 French-German Nobel Peace Prize winner and musicologist Albert Schweitzer once said, “There are only two means of refuge from the miseries of life: Music and Cats!”
 Depending on where you stand, you might say it’s music and dogs, music and plants, music and God.
 And you’re not wrong…music will always be one of the two.

 While there are those born with the talent to play music by ear, learning and taking music lessons will enhance that skill resulting to being able to play more accurately.
 Here are some of the best reasons why you should learn an instrument, regardless of wind, percussion, string, brass, or keyboard.
-If you prefer to take voice lessons, that’s ok too, no matter your age.
+If you prefer to take voice lessons, that’s ok too.

 Music has scientifically been proven to have a good effect on our brains, whether when listening to it or playing it.
 Music provides a total brain workout, says John Hopkins researchers.
 Here are some of the established effects music has on the brain.

 Studies show that music activates both sides of the brain, maximizing one’s ability to learn and improve memory.
 Music is, the last thing we forget.
 Last song syndrome?
 Yes, even if you’ve heard that song 2 days ago you’ll burst out singing to its tune without even consciously doing so.

 Even Alzheimer’s and Dementia cannot take music away from those suffering to these.
 See this former ballerina with Alzheimer’s react to “Swan Lake.”